jhkette/image_upload_project/readme.md

 I have added the id on all the main photo listings.
 This ensure thes user has access to the id of the photo they would like get json data from.

-To access the data in your own php application see below.
+For an example of how to access the data in your own php application see below.

 ```php